stageor/ecommerce_project/README.md

 ## Overview

 This project demonstrates end-to-end data analysis using advanced SQL.
-The objective is to replicate real industry workflows, starting with structured Exploratory Data Analysis and progressing toward advanced analytical reporting using window functions, CTEs, subqueries, and performance logic.
+The objective is to replicate real industry workflows, beginning with structured exploratory data analysis and progressing to advanced analytical reporting using window functions, CTEs, subqueries, and performance-oriented logic.

 All analysis is implemented purely in SQL.